 Erected by National Park Service-United States Department of the Interior.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Oranges in January (within shouting distance of this marker); Domestic Service Buildings-Behind the Big House (about 300 feet away, measured in a direct line); Captain Charles Ridgely (about 300 feet away); Ridgely's Pride (about 400 feet away); Ice Cream in July-Icehouse, ca.1790 (about 400 feet away); Hampton: An American Story (about 400 feet away); Wartime Support (about 700 feet away); In Memoriam (approx. 0.2 miles away).
+Oranges in January (within shouting distance of this marker); Greenhouse #2 (about 300 feet away, measured in a direct line); Behind the Big House (about 300 feet away); Ice Cream in July (about 300 feet away); Captain Charles Ridgely (about 300 feet away); Ridgely's Pride (about 400 feet away); Hampton: An American Story (about 400 feet away); In Memoriam (about 700 feet away).
 Touch for a list and map of all markers in Towson.

 Categories. • Colonial Era • Patriots & Patriotism • Settlements & Settlers •

 More.
 Search the internet for A Romance with Nature: The Falling Garden.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 4, 2014, by Don Morfe of Baltimore, Maryland.
 This page has been viewed 341 times since then and 4 times this year.
 Photos: 1, 2, 3, 4. submitted on November 4, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.